files-community/files-community.github.io/docs/articles/building-extensions.md

 ### File preview service

 Files locates the name of the preview service by reading the service property registered in the app manifest.
-You're manifest should look something like this:
+Your manifest should look something like this:
 ```xml
 <Extensions>
   <uap3:Extension Category="windows.appExtension">